NBISweden/workshop-reproducible-research/docs/conda.md

 By default, Conda will add information to your prompt telling you which environment that is active.

+!!! attention
+    If you're doing this exercise in the course Docker container you have to use `source activate` instead of `conda activate`.

 * To see all your environments you can run:

 ```bash